Unification and Texture Universality: The Essence of Hermiticity: Summary and Discussion

 \section{Summary and Discussion}

 In the present work, we investigate whether both quarks and lepton sectors can be studied starting from common mass matrix textures.
-In this regard, we propose similar textures for both the lepton and quark sectors.
-Specifically, a Hermitian texture for the down type quarks and neutrinos.
+While the quark and charged lepton mass matrices are obtained through the standard Higgs mechanism, we adopt the type-I Dirac seesaw mechanism to realize the neutrino mass matrix, assuming neutrinos to be purely Dirac type.
+As an important feature of our model, we observe that both the quark and neutrino sectors are connected through a common Hermitian texture with three common parameters $\Sigma_1$, $\Sigma_2$, and $\Sigma_3$.
+In addition, to preserve naturalness and avoid fine-tuning, we ensure the Yukawa couplings of both down-type and neutrino sectors to be $\sim \mathcal{O}(1)$ coefficients.
 We observe that this texture is consistent with experimental data, successfully explaining the observed fermion masses and mixing patterns.

-It is important to study the origin of the proposed textures from first principles.
-While the quark and charged lepton mass matrices can be explained through the standard Higgs mechanism, we adopt the type-I Dirac seesaw mechanism to realize the neutrino mass matrix, assuming neutrinos to be purely Dirac type.
-As an important feature of our model, we observe that both the quark and neutrino sectors are connected through three common parameters $\Sigma_1$, $\Sigma_2$, and $\Sigma_3$.
-In addition, to preserve naturalness and avoid fine-tuning, we ensure the Yukawa couplings of both down-type and neutrino sectors to be $\sim \mathcal{O}(1)$ coefficients.
+In addition, we discuss some special cases that may arise in the neutrino sector and decrease the number of free parameters.
+The reduced texture $M_\nu^R$ with six free parameters becomes predictive.
+Specifically, for NH, $M_\nu^R$ predicts $\theta_{23}$ in the lower octant: $(42.14^\circ-44.50^\circ)$.
+On the other hand, for IH, $M_\nu^R$ predicts $\theta_{23}$ in the upper octant: $(45.08^\circ-45.68^\circ)$.
+It is important to note that the predicted value of $\theta_{23}$ for IH lies far from the experimental $1\sigma$ best-fit value of $48.15^\circ$ and is therefore testable in future experiments.